-Christopher K. Scipio, the Deputy Director of Black Executives Network Secretariat, National Defence service renewal efforts through his active participation with Black Employee Networks including as one of the co-founders of the Defence Team Black Employees Network and his involvement with the Anti-Racism Ambassadors Network (ARAN).
+Christopher K. Scipio, the Deputy Director of Black Executives Network Secretariat, National Defence change management, justice and security, digital government and performance reporting.
+He is also involved in public service renewal efforts through his active participation with Black Employee Networks including as one of the co-founders of the Defence Team Black Employees Network and his involvement with the Anti-Racism Ambassadors Network (ARAN).
+Outside of his day job, Christopher is a father and a past volunteer with Family Services Ottawa, the Canadian Centre for Women's Empowerment, Ottawa Community Immigration Settlement Organization and is presently a board member for the Institute of Public Administration of Canada-National Capital Region, the Great Canadian Theatre Company, and the Canadian Black Chamber of Commerce.